spsphulse/My-Portfolio/_posts/2021-03-28-scraping-the-louvre-in-one-line-of-code.md

 ```

 That's it!!
 That single line of code is going to download the entire Louvre library for us.
-As of writing this, I kept the script running for ~30 mins & it has already ploughed through the first 50,000 URLs(75GB of data).
+As of writing this, I kept the script running for ~30 mins & it has already ploughed through the first 50,000 URLs(nearly 50GB of data).
 I reckon another couple of hours and I'll have the entire Library in my hard-drive.

 I took a small screencast as I began this download and it is hosted on youtube [here](https://youtu.be/N84oRhc5zhg "screencast").
 Recoded & Annotated with Camtasia.